View Drew’s four-year plan for Pensacola

 - We’ll build stronger connections between City Hall and neighborhood associations, and work to bring neighborhoods directly into the decision-making process, allowing residents to help select which neighborhood projects receive funding.

-- Going beyond sidewalks and potholes, we’ll launch beautification projects in neighborhoods throughout the city to foster a sense of ownership and pride among residents.
+- Going beyond new streetlights, sidewalks and repairing potholes, we’ll launch beautification projects in neighborhoods throughout the city to foster a sense of ownership and pride among residents.

 - We’ll enact a proactive, market-based approach to development.
 Our current city land-use regulations and processes hinder smart development.
 We’ll work to establish clear, common sense standards within our historic neighborhoods to encourage growth, not stifle it.